cunnane/xloil/README.md

   - Async functions
   - RTD functions and on-the-fly RTD server creation
   - Macro type functions which write to ranges on the sheet
-  - Access to the Excel Application object
+  - Access to the Excel Application object and the full Excel object model
   - Hook Excel events
-  - Pass any python object back to Excel and then back into any python function
+  - Pass any python object back to Excel and then use it as an argument for any python-based function
   - Simple and quick add-in deployment
   - Two-way connection to Jupyter notebooks: run worksheet functions in Jupyter and query variables in the jupyter kernel
+  - Create Ribbons toolbars and Custom Task Panes
+  - Return *matplotlib* plots and images from worksheet functions
 * C++
   - Safe and convenient wrappers around most things in the C-API
   - Concise syntax to declare Excel functions: registration is automatic